NicoBiernat/titan-ccp-record-bridge/kieker-bridge-raritan/raritan-simulator/README.md

 This directory contains a tool to simulate Raritan power distribution units.

+## Usage

+The URL power measurements are sent to has to be configured via a Java property file's parameter `kieker.bridge.address` or via the environment variable `KIEKER_BRIDGE_ADDRESS`.

 ## Build and Run

 To simply run the source code from within, e.g., Eclipse make sure to add